HigherOrderCO/Kind/README.md

 Substitution is a delicate operation due to name capture.
-For example, a naive attempt of evaluating the `(x) ((a) (x) a)(x)` term would result in `(x) (x) x`, which is incorrect, since the occurrence of `x` refers to the outer lambda, but, after substitution, it accidentally refers to the innermost lambda.
-To avoid this, we use Bruijn indices in internal representations, as well as shifting operations.
+For example, a naive attempt of evaluating the `(x) ((a) (x) a)(x)` term would result in `(x) (x) x`, which is incorrect, since the occurrence of `x` refers to the outer lambda, but, after substitution, it accidentally refers to the inner lambda.
+This must be somehow avoided.
+In reference implementations, we use Bruijn indices an shifts.

 Formality-Core doesn't define any evaluation order.
 It could be evaluated strictly as in JavaScripy and Python, lazily as in Haskell, or optimally through